-To create a Tiffany light fixture, or Tiffany floor lamp, hundreds of pieces of colored glass must be fused together.
+To create a Tiffany table lamp, or Tiffany floor lamp, hundreds of pieces of colored glass must be fused together.
 The modern process by which this is done is called the copper-foil method.
 It is currently debated whether this process was developed by Louis Comfort Tiffany himself or by another American glass artist named John La Farge.

 First, the design is created on paper or cardboard.
 Sheets of glass are then cut according to the mockup.
 Next, the individual glass pieces are ground and then wrapped with adhesive copper tape.
 Finally, these pieces are soldered together to create the completed design.

 Favrile glass and Tiffany lamps achieved widespread popularity at home and in Europe.
 Tiffany's firm ventured into jewelry and pottery, as well.
 The Tiffany style is still very popular today.
 Original Tiffany lamps fetch large sums, while many modern firms continue the tradition of manufacturing beautiful art glass Tiffany lighting fixtures and decor.

 Louis Comfort Tiffany made a huge contribution to the aesthetics of the 20th century.
 But you don't need to be an art historian to appreciate the brilliance of a Tiffany lamp.
 Tiffany lighting lends character and context to classic homes.
 Even in more modern motifs, beautiful art glass is never out of place.

 Our American Lighting Association trained lighting consultants can answer all your questions about Tiffany style lighting.
 Just contact Lamps Plus or visit one of our lamp stores near you.
 We are here to help!